 A thermometer to check your temperature (if possible, but not critical)

-Patience and a sense of humor, we are working the kinks out of the process and some delays may occur.
+Patience and a sense of humor, telemedicine is not perfect and some delays may occur.

 Will My Insurance pay for my Telemedicine Visit?